aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-odp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-For a Python developer, who is trying to add a DOC to ODP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+The DOC to ODP conversion is a necessary process for a Python developer who is trying to add a DOC to ODP conversion feature within application.
+The DOC format is a Microsoft Word document format, while ODP is a presentation format used by OpenOffice and LibreOffice.
+Converting a DOC file to ODP format allows the user to view the document in a presentation format, which is more suitable for presentations.

+<h2>How Aspose.Total Helps for DOC to ODP Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a ODP format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process of DOC to ODP format.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOC file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a ODP format.
+This API provides a wide range of features to manipulate the documents, such as adding text, images, shapes, tables, and more.
+It also supports various file formats, such as DOC, DOCX, ODP, PPT, PPTX, and more.

 {{% /blocks/products/pf/feature-page-summary %}}